 Kennard Henson was born in Baltimore, Maryland and began his ballet training at the T.W.I.G.S. after-school program at the Baltimore School of the Arts at age 11 with Samantha Ordaz, Paula LeVere, and Norma Pera.
 He attended the summer course at the School of American Ballet, NYCB’s official school, in 2013 and enrolled full-time for the 2013 winter term.
 In August 2016, he became an apprentice with NYCB.
 As an apprentice, Mr. Henson originated a corps role in Lauren Lovette’s For Clara.
 He joined the Company as a member of the corps de ballet in August 2017.

-KJ Takahashi is an apprentice in the New York City Ballet.
-The 18-year-old was born in Texas in 2002, and in addition to his ballet career, he is well known as a dubstep dancer, accumulating more than 280,000 YouTube subscribers and over 36 million views for a series of videos.
+Takahashi is an apprentice in the New York City Ballet.
+He was born in Dallas, Texas & began ballet training at the age of 8 at Ballet Academy of Texas under the direction of Lisa Slagle.
+At the age of 13, he trained at Mejia International Ballet under the direction of Paul Mejia, then later moved to New York and trained at Ballet Tech under the direction of Elliot Feld.
+In the fall of 2016, he enrolled in the School of American Ballet. in addition to his ballet career, he is well known as a dubstep dancer, accumulating more than 280,000 YouTube subscribers and over 36 million views for a series of videos.

 Preston Chamblee is a member of New York City Ballet’s corps de ballet.
 He was born in Wendell, North Carolina and began his dance training at the age of 14 at the Raleigh School of Ballet under Mary Legere and Pablo Perez.
 He continued his training at the International Ballet Academy in Apex, North Carolina from 2010 to 2013.
 Mr. Chamblee studied at the School of American Ballet (SAB), the official school of New York City Ballet, during the 2012 and 2013 summer courses, and enrolled as a full-time student in 2013.
 He was named an apprentice with NYCB in August 2014 and joined the Company as a member of the corps de ballet in February 2015.